How do you know if you have a high IQ? Can you spot the signs of high intelligence without using an IQ test?

 2. Intelligent people have good pattern recognition and reasoning abilities.

-Spotting a pattern can help us forecast what may happen next, so we can plan and prepare for events rather than react to them.
+Finding consistent patterns can help deal with life’s challenges better.
+Spotting a pattern helps you better predict what might happen next.
+This lets you plan and prepare for events rather than react to them.

 Those who can’t spot irregular patterns can miss threats, such as a snake in the bushes.